fional28/final-proj-fruit-rec/README.md

 ## Running this project
 1. Connect to your Jetson Nano.
+2. Check that necessary applications are installed (PuTTY, VSCode, etc.)
-2. Ensure all necessary files are installed (resnet18.onnx, labels.txt, etc.)
+3. Ensure all necessary files are installed (resnet18.onnx, labels.txt, etc.)
-3.
+4. In PuTTY, cd into jetson-inference/python/training/classification.
+5. Set the NET and DATASET variables: NET=models/finalproject-apples and DATASET=data/finalproject-apples for apples or NET=models/finalproject-oranges and DATASET=data/finalproject-oranges for oranges.
+6. For a sample image, run imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/fresh-apples/01.png testing01.png (after setting the NET and DATASET variables for apples).
+Alternatively, upload your own image into VSCode and run by replacing the parameters in the command.

 [View a video explanation here](video link)